vuejs/vetur/docs/guide/setup.md

 ## Typescript

-You need to add a shim type file for import vue SFC in typescript file.
+You need to add a shim type file to import a Vue SFC in a Typescript file.
 ### Vue2
 ```typescript
 // shims-vue.d.ts